Love Is a Long Road (song)

 "Love Is a Long Road" is a song by Tom Petty from his 1989 first solo album Full Moon Fever.
 Although only released as the B-side to "Free Fallin'" in the UK, and not released as a stand-alone single, it received a fair amount of radio airplay.
-In the US, it peaked at No. 7 on the Billboard Album Rock Tracks chart.
+In the U.S., it peaked at No. 7 on the Billboard Album Rock Tracks chart.